ohalloranjm/ohalloranjm/HIREME.md

 - Good and Useful Product > Product of Dubious Value > No Job
 - No Job > Working for the Military

-As you can see, I don't have many hard lines: a remote position at a dubious startup is still better than no position at all.
-I'll take what I can get, as long as it's not the military.
+As you can see, I don't have many hard lines.
+A remote position at a dubious startup is still better than no position at all.
+I'll take what I can get (just not the military).

 ## Technologies